 Fighter: Oh yeah sneaky naninja boss?
 Well I happen to know another rule of the infinite univarse!
 And that rule is that there is always more swords to kill ninjas with!!
 I don't know what that means but it is teh truth!

-Defied In Oglaf the worshipers of fun claim that even with their god dead they will continue to exist as long as there is injustice and suffering for them to point and laugh at.
+- Defied in Oglaf, as the worshipers of fun claim that even with their god dead, they will continue to exist as long as there is injustice and suffering for them to point and laugh at.
 However, Greir then burns down their temple, which puts a stop to them.

-This is how Cancer survives at the end of When the Puppy gets Lucky.
-As long as there is cigarette smokers, Chimio will be unable to finally kill it.
+- This is how Cancer survives at the end of When the Puppy gets Lucky.
+As long as there are cigarette smokers, Chimio will be unable to finally kill it.

-In the Justice League episode "Hawk and Dove", Ares declares "as long as there is prejudice, ignorance, inequality, I'll be there."
+- In the Justice League episode "Hawk and Dove", though the heroes foil Ares's evil scheme to use a golem fueled by The Power of Hate in a war, he points out that "as long as there is prejudice, ignorance, inequality, [he'll] be there."